What is Tarot & why do we use it?

 There is a belief that when the Creator made the world, he/she created all living forms as a way to understand him/herself, to mirror back to him what he cannot see.
 We as souls experiencing a human life yearn for the same thing, to understand ourselves, and make sense of our lives and purpose.
 We long for connection, for knowledge and for growth.

 Just as there are many aspects of the Creator that is essentially all part of one living web, so there are many different tools we can use to understand the language of the Creator to tell us our purpose and guide us on this adventure we call life.
-From Runes, to Tea Leaves, Palmistry, Astrology, Sacred Medicines and many more, the variety of ways in which we can access what is required of us to live to our highest potential and to understand how best to live this life is endless.
+From Runes, to Crystal Ball Readings, Tea Leaves, Palmistry, Astrology, Sacred Medicines and many more, the variety of ways in which we can access what is required of us to live to our highest potential and to understand how best to live this life is endless.
 We can even access our own Psychic abilities using Tarot readings.
 The answers are deep within us, and all we need to do is reach inside and draw them out.
 Our subconscious mind controls at least 97% of our responses & behaviour, storing memories, experiences and lessons across the ages of all our lives.
-Our subconscious is a therefore a treasurehouse of solutions we should use to our advantage.
+Our subconscious is a, therefore, a treasure house of solutions we should use to our advantage.
 A skilled Tarot Reader can also assist us when we get started.

 Tarot unlocks these treasures, through images, art, pictures & impressions.
 Think about when you were a child – your thinking mind had not matured yet, so much of the impressions you got were through what you saw, how you felt.
 Children have very permeable boundaries and these impressions stuck inside us, creating all the reactions we as adults don’t fully understand.
 Our adult minds have unfortunately sealed up this information, but Tarot is an amazing way to break in and bring forth stored wisdom.
 Another good example of how the Tarot works, is thinking about the symbolism of dreams – those crazy images you have no idea were even there – those are all rich in messages using symbolism, the way our subconscious mind interprets experiences.